Anti-mosque campaigning in India: 1992 Babri Masjid demolition

 The claim that the Babri Masjid, or Babri Mosque, was built on a site near the birthplace of the Hindu deity Rama was first made by Joseph Tiefenthaler, a Jesuit missionary.
 In 1788, Johann Barnoulli translated his account from French.
 In 1822 Hafizullah, an official of the Faizabad law court suggested that the Babri mosque was built on birthplace of Rama.
 In 1853, Bairagi Brahmins, a group of upper-caste Hindu ascetics claimed that the mosque was built on the site of the "Ramjanmabhoomi temple," which was supposedly destroyed by Babur (16th century), leading to a series of clashes between Hindus and Muslims at Ayodhya in 1855.
 Afterwards, a compromise was made that allowed Hindus to worship Rama on a chabootra (platform) close to the mosque.
 In 1883, a local pandit requested the construction of a temple on the chabootra, but the British denied the request due to its closeness to the mosque.
 In 1949, after Indian independence, idols of Rama and Sita were surreptitiously installed inside the mosque, which led to the closure of the mosque by the authorities.

 The demand for the temple was revived in the 1980s and early 1990s by the Vishva Hindu Parishad (VHP) and the Bharatiya Janata Party (BJP).
 The demands led to a high-profile political rally which culminated in the demolition of the mosque by a far-right Hindu mob on 6 December 1992, with the goal of forcibly constructing a Hindu temple on the disputed site.
 Following the demolition, a report by the ASI claimed a temple had once existed on the site, though the claim was disputed by archaeologists and Muslim communities.
+In 2019 the Supreme Court of India ruled that the disputed land should be handed over to Hindus for the construction of a Ram temple.
 Under the premiership of Narendra Modi, the Ram Mandir, or Ram Temple, was consecrated on 22 January 2024, ahead of the Indian general election later that year.